 Better choices: Aqua Master, Paradigm, Aqueon, Spirulina 20 just to name a few.

 You want to aim for less ammonia, which is the result of poorly digested food (not necessarily nitrates due to the properties of Cyanobacteria, as well plants and true algae can out compete providing phosphates and optimum light are available)

 Hydrogen Peroxide use in Aquarium

 Please note that Erythromycin can and will destroy your nitrifying bacteria if over used.
 The use of Erythromycin is a short term solution for eradication of Cyanobacteria (especially in ponds).
-The use of this antibiotic to control Cyanobacteria will often put your aquarium and especially pond in a vicious cycle of requiring more of this antibiotic as the loss of nitrifying bacteria and subsequent poor water quality results in an even better environment for Cyanobacteria growth.
+The regular use of this antibiotic to control Cyanobacteria will often put your aquarium and especially pond in a vicious cycle of requiring more of this antibiotic as the loss of nitrifying bacteria and subsequent poor water quality results in an even better environment for Cyanobacteria growth.

 The fact is that Cyanobacteria thrives (in part of being an ancient life form) in environments that higher plant, fish, and even other true algae cannot.
 Why would you want to produce an environment like this?

 Better is to have the CORRECT lighting such as higher output 6400K lights or better, LED or Metal Halide.

 In saltwater aquariums, Cyanobacteria are often red and appear as a red slime, thus the term “Red Slime Algae” used to describe this in marine aquariums.
 This NOT to be confused with coralline algae which is indicative of a healthy marine aquarium (see this article about marine chemistry necessary for the growth of coralline algae: “Aquarium Saltwater (marine) Basics”